Sales Compensation

 1. Multifaceted Roles, Blurred Boundaries

-Sales Engineers are technical problem-solvers, relationship builders, and trusted advisors, all rolled into one.
-They don’t just give demos.
-They help tailor solutions, manage integrations, handle security evaluations, and sometimes assist with post-sale onboarding.
+Sales Engineers are technical problem-solvers and relationship builders rolled into one.
+They go well beyond demos: they tailor solutions, manage integrations, handle security evaluations, and assist with post-sale onboarding.

 Examples of what SEs do beyond selling:

-Their value is often indirect, contributing to deal velocity, technical approval, or retention but they don’t hold a quota like AEs.
-This makes it harder to measure their exact revenue contribution and pay them accordingly.
+Their value is indirect, contributing to deal velocity, technical approval, or retention.
+They lack a quota like AEs.
+Measuring their exact revenue contribution and paying them accordingly is difficult.

 2. Career Paths Are Inconsistent

 SE titles and responsibilities vary widely across companies.
-A “Senior SE” at one company might just do demos, while at another, they could lead enterprise architecture discussions or manage large client projects.
+A "Senior SE" at one company might only do demos, while at another, they could lead enterprise architecture discussions or manage large client projects.

 Variables that affect SE leveling:

-Without a standard career ladder or leveling system, it’s hard to benchmark compensation.
-Many SEs feel underleveled or underpaid simply because there's no industry standard for role expectations.
+Without a standard career ladder or leveling system, benchmarking compensation is difficult.
+Many SEs feel underleveled or underpaid because no industry standard exists for role expectations.

 3. Shared Credit & Commission Confusion

-Sales Engineers often work closely with Account Executives (AEs), but don’t always share quotas.
+Sales Engineers work closely with Account Executives (AEs) but do not always share quotas.
 They help qualify leads, handle objections, and drive technical wins, but may be excluded from the commission payout when a deal closes.

 Real pain points:

-- SEs spend months on a deal but receive no commission if they’re not tied to the AE quota
+• SEs spend months on a deal but receive no commission if they are not tied to the AE quota

-- SEs may feel like "helpers" rather than revenue drivers
+• SEs may feel like "helpers" instead of revenue drivers

 Without clearly defined attribution or quota-sharing rules, SEs risk being overlooked during commission payout, even if they were critical to the win.